 The main selection criteria are the academic quality of the research proposal and the suitability of the project for the SA environment.

 Master's Degree graduates in general must be able to reflect critically on theory and its application.
-They must be able to deal with complex issues both systematically and creatively, design and critically appraise research, make sound judgments using data and information at their disposal and communicate their conclusions clearly to specialist and non-specialist audiences, demonstrate self-direction and originality in tackling and solving problems, act autonomously in planning and implementing tasks with a theoretical underpinning and continue to advance their knowledge, understanding and skills.
+They must be able to deal with complex issues both systematically and creatively, design and critically appraise research, make sound judgements using data and information at their disposal and communicate their conclusions clearly to specialist and non-specialist audiences, demonstrate self-direction and originality in tackling and solving problems, act autonomously in planning and implementing tasks with a theoretical underpinning and continue to advance their knowledge, understanding and skills.

-- Completed application form with a passport-size photograph attached.
+- Completed application form with a passport-size photograph attached;

-- Title of project and short abstract of research project (500 words) detailing the background, aims and objectives, research question and methods.
+- Title of project and short abstract of research project (500 words) detailing the background, aims and objectives, research question and methods;

-- Proof of registration with an academic institution.
+- Proof of registration with an academic institution;

-The SAMA Medical Education Bursary Committee
+The SAMA Bursary Committee

 P O Box 74789

 Contact: 012- 481 2097

 Successful candidates will be contacted by the latest on 5 December, for a possible face-to-face or electronic interview in this regard.